The MOM 2020 project was conducted by a team of IPS Communication Foundation, a local partner of Reporters Without

-Since 1994, the German section has been active in Berlin.
-Although the German section works closely with the International Secretariat in Paris to research and evaluate media freedom worldwide, it is organizationally and financially independent.
-In that role, it has applied for a grant at the federal German Ministry for Economic Cooperation and Development – in order to finance the Media Ownership Monitor project.
+Since 1994, the German section is active in Berlin.
+Although it works closely with RSF's International Secretariat in Paris to research and evaluate media freedom worldwide, it is organizationally and financially independent.
+In that role it has incubated the Media Ownership Monitor project between 2015 and 2019, and continues to supporting its further dissemination alongside the cause of media pluralism at large.